angrezichatterbox/amfoss-tasks/README.md

 ## Contribution to the Club 🤝

-I will try my maximum to contribute to the club whereever possible.I would like to help in whatever kind of opportunities being given to me in the intial phase.
+I will try my maximum to contribute to the club wherever possible.
+I would like to help in whatever kind of opportunities being given to me in the initial phase.

 ## Thoughts on the Praveshan Process 🤔

 The tasks for the praveshan to the club were indeed challenging, and I appreciate the opportunity to learn and grow through them.
 However, I would like to share some feedback on the process:

 The tasks were a bit challenging, and I faced difficulties, but I understand the reasons behind their complexity.
 Given more time, I believe I could have delved deeper into some of the tasks.
 Currently, I have a basic understanding of different domains, but I couldn't explore them thoroughly.
 The time constraint was a limiting factor in this regard, and having a bit more time for learning and exploration would have been beneficial.

 | Task | Description | Status |
 | ---- | ----------- | ------ |